MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-bookmarks.md

 ### Create two bookmarks

 Configure a report page the way you want it to appear in the bookmark.
 The following example has filters applied.
-The example shows changes to the:
+The example shows these changes:

 - Existing Date filter on the **Filters** pane.
 - Existing Regions filter on the **Filters** pane. **West** is selected.